VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/07 Array/07 Exercises/L2-02-Is-Name-In-First-5-Names/01 Problem Statement.md

 Check if the given name is present in the first 5 names

-Print the names and total count of names from studentNames
+Print "Name exist" if exist and  Print "Name not exist" if name not in studentNames

 ## Rules
-* If name not exist in list
+* If name exist in first 5 items of list
     * Print "Name exist"
 * If name exist in list
     * Print "Name not exist"